wintechis/TD-Browser/README.md

 ## A Beginner-friendly Web-Client for the Web of Things

-TD-Browser is a cloud-enabled, mobile-ready, offline-storage compatible, AngularJS-powered HTML5 Markdown editor.
+I introduce the TD-Browser which enables visual interactions with Web Things by generating user interface elements from Thing Descriptions.
+The target group are beginners who did not yet understand the concept of the Web of Things.

-## Live URL
+## Live Demo

 <a href="http://www.paul.ti.rw.fau.de/~ro79vave/TD-Browser/" download>Click to Go</a>

 ## Installation

-Downlaod the zipped folder, then unzip it and after that open the index.html file.
+Download the zipped folder, then unzip it and after that open the index.html file.
 <a href="https://github.com/wintechis/TD-Browser/archive/refs/heads/deploy.zip" download>Click to Download</a>

 ## Features